 Another top goal you can start immediately is reducing the amount of sugar you consume.
-It also won’t cost you anything, save you money and improve your health in the long run.
+It also won’t cost you anything, and will save you money and improve your health in the long run.

-The workout is where you go to breakdown the muscle tissue and it builds back through proper nutrition, rest and recovery.
-It might be tempting to go to the gym for two hours every day as hard as you can to achieve your goals but that’s not the most effective approach.
+The workout is where you go to break down muscle tissue, and it builds back through proper nutrition, rest, and recovery.
+It might be tempting to go to the gym for two hours every day as hard as you can to achieve your goals, but that’s not the most effective approach.

 If you don’t allow for proper rest and recovery, it can set you back a few steps.
 Your body is more prone to injury and even illness as you can weaken your immune system from all the progressive intensity the body is facing.